jfbr1283/Airbnb_Reviews_Analysis/README.md

 **2. Potential for a good predictor** - That said, as noted above, there is potential for a good model to be developed.
 The biggest barrier that we faced was extremely long model tuning times.
 Given more time we are confident we can improve our model enough to make it a good price predictor.

-**3. Parallel Analysis** - Seeing at there are over 70 distinct features in Airbnb Listings data, we recommend funding a parralel analysis that focuses on these features rather than the written reviews for each listing.
+**3. Parallel Analysis** - Seeing that there are over 70 distinct features in Airbnb Listings data, we recommend funding a parallel analysis that focuses on these features rather than the written reviews for each listing.